 His music became extremely popular.
 In particular, his arrangements of spirituals and folk songs grew to be nearly omnipresent on American concert programs.

-At our Season Finale Concert, we celebrate the legacy of this great musician by performing From the Southland, composed in 1916.
+At our May concert, we celebrate the legacy of this great musician by performing From the Southland, composed in 1916.
 In the six movements of this suite, Burleigh’s own melodies interact with tunes you’ll likely find familiar, including “Nobody Knows the Trouble I’ve Seen” and “Swanee River.”